Protocol Accrual Tracking System (PATS)

 The PATS Process and User Documentation guide provides detailed information about the application and includes visuals, definitions and tips to help navigate the system.
 First-time users should review the "Getting Started" section of the manual before beginning.

-Use your Fred Hutch, SCCA or CORE login and password to log into PATS.
+Use your Fred Hutch, SCCA or UW login and password to log into PATS.
 To request access to a protocol, search for the study of interest, click on the protocol, and then find information about the protocol on the top half of the page.
 (Below that, you will see a “Request Access.”)

 When you click the "Request Access" button, the request will be sent to the PATS administrators.
 If you are not a listed contact, they will send an email to the Investigator and Primary Study Coordinator asking for permission.